Granting of Silk

-In addition to his significant experience in adjudications and arbitrations, both local and international, Michael has wide experience in motion, trial and appeal court proceedings in various divisions of the High Court and the Supreme Court of Appeal in South Africa, as well as in Botswana and Swaziland where he has been admitted and has appeared before Tribunals and the High Courts.
+In addition to his significant experience in adjudications and arbitrations, both local and international, having represented clients in International Chamber of Commerce (“ICC”) matters and in the International Dispute Resolution Centre (“IDRC”) in London, Michael has wide experience in motion, trial and appeal court proceedings in various divisions of the High Court and the Supreme Court of Appeal in South Africa, as well as in Botswana and Swaziland where he has been admitted and has appeared before Tribunals and the High Courts.

 Prior to being called to the Bar during 1998, Michael served his articles of clerkship at a leading Johannesburg firm of attorneys during which time he successfully completed the Attorneys’ Admission Examinations and qualified to be admitted as an attorney of the High Court of South Africa.
 Michael underwent his pupillage in Group 2 Sandton, one of the predecessors to the Maisels Group, where he has practiced as a member since commencing his practice in 1998.
 Michael was recommended for silk in May 2018 and received his Letters Patent and was appointed as Senior Counsel in 2019.

 Prior to taking silk, in addition to appearing in numerous matters as the sole counsel, Michael worked with many of the leading silks at the Johannesburg Bar and was also briefed as the lead counsel, leading junior counsel in various matters.
 Michael continues to be briefed as lead counsel or sole counsel and is briefed as part of larger teams when more than one silk is required.